Online Submissions

 Example:

 Consent for publication.
-The patient gave informed consent for processing of his personal data, as well as for anonymised publication of his medical information and photographs.
+The patient gave informed consent for processing of their personal data, as well as for anonymised publication of their medical data and photographs.

 Data access and algorithmic transparency statement